Spectral Methods in Microeconomics: Games on Networks

 \paragraph{The Welfare Theory of Network Games}

-A core insight of game theory is that outcomes arrived at when agents optimize individually and noncooperatively need not be optimal in any collective sense; the prisoners' dilemma is the standard example.
-This raises the question of just how much value is lost because actions are chosen to achieve agents' imperfectly aligned individual goals rather than being engineered by some kind of central authority (e.g., a manager or government) to achieve a collective goal, which might be something like the common good.
+A core insight of game theory is that outcomes arising when agents optimize individually and noncooperatively need not be collectively optimal; the prisoners' dilemma is the standard example.
+This raises the question of how much value is lost to this inefficiency.
+If a planner, such as a manager or government, could choose the agents' actions directly, how much more total utility could be achieved?

-We now analyze the efficiency of the Nash equilibrium relative to the socially optimal outcome in our quadratic network game.
+We now analyze the efficiency of the Nash equilibrium relative to a notion of a socially optimal outcome in our quadratic network game.
 Spectral methods first developed by \cite{bindel2015bad} turn out to be important for gaining leverage on this question.
 The \emph{total welfare} in the game is defined as the sum of utilities across all agents.
 The socially optimal outcome, denoted $x^{\mathrm{eff}}$, is the action vector that maximizes this sum.

-To quantify the inefficiency of the Nash equilibrium, we examine the \emph{price of anarchy} (PoA), which measures the worst-case ratio of total welfare at the social optimum to the total welfare at the (unique) Nash equilibrium, with the network fixed and the parameter $b$ ranging over the positive orthant, $\mathbb{R}_{++}^n$.
+To quantify the inefficiency of the Nash equilibrium, we examine the \emph{price of anarchy} (PoA), which measures the worst-case ratio of total welfare at the social optimum to the total welfare at the (unique) Nash equilibrium, with the network fixed and the parameter $b$ ranging over entrywise-positive vectors.

-\begin{definition} The \emph{price of anarchy} is defined as $ \text{PoA} = \sup_{b \in \mathbb{R}_{++}^n} \frac{V(x^{\mathrm{eff}})}{V(x^*)}. $ \end{definition}
+\begin{definition} The \emph{price of anarchy} is defined as $ \text{PoA} = \sup_{\{b \in \mathbb{R}^n:\ b_i>0\ \forall i\}} \frac{V(x^{\mathrm{eff}})}{V(x^*)}. $ \end{definition}

-We will work in the model exposited above.
-For this analysis we make two strong assumptions---discussed below---namely that the cost coefficients $\gamma_i$ are all equal and the induced spillover matrix $M$ is symmetric.
-These assumptions are far from innocuous---a point we will return to---but they do help with an illuminating characterization.
+We will work in the model presented above.
+For this analysis we make two strong assumptions, namely that the cost coefficients $\gamma_i$ in (\ref{eq:network_game_payoff}) are all equal and the induced spillover matrix $M$ is nonnegative and symmetric.
+These assumptions are restrictive---a point we will return to---but they do help with an illuminating characterization.
 We will compare the total welfare at the Nash equilibrium $x^*$ and at the socially optimal action vector $x^{\mathrm{eff}}$.
 Our main result characterizes the PoA in terms of the spectral radius of $M$.

 \begin{prop} Assume $2\rho(M)<1$, where $\rho(M)$ denotes the spectral radius of $M$.
-Then, $ \text{PoA} = \left( \frac{1 - \rho(M)}{1 - 2 \rho(M)} \right)^2. $ \end{prop}
+Then, $ \text{PoA} = \frac{(1-\rho(M))^2}{1-2\rho(M)}. $ \end{prop}

 \begin{proof}[Sketch]